 By developing what I call a cultural oceanography, I seek to traverse and undo historiographic, disciplinary, spatial, and epistemic boundaries at work in existing studies of Dutch empire and colonialism and their effects.
-I endeavor to create alternative ways of theorizing the emergence of Dutch empire and colonialism, which contributes to an analytical framework capable of engaging with at the intersection of maritime, racial-sexual, legal, penal, environmental, and socio-economic discourses.
+I endeavor to create alternative ways of theorizing the emergence of Dutch empire and colonialism, which contributes to an analytical framework capable of engaging with the intersections of maritime, racial-sexual, legal, penal, environmental, and socio-economic discourses.

 This project has been awarded the Marie Skłodowska Curie grant within the framework of the European Union’s Horizon 2020 research and innovation program (grant agreement No 838904).

 My ongoing research interests include anticolonial-queer critique, the politics and praxis of listening, and the entanglements between racial-sexual politics and (settler) colonialism.
-My doctoral research focused on the racial-sexual politics of Zionist sexual politics, Palestinian anticolonial-queer critiques, pinkwashing and Palestinian Liberation.
+My doctoral research focused on the racial-sexual politics of Zionist sexual politics, Palestinian anticolonial-queer critiques, pinkwashing and Palestine Liberation.
 It examined the politics of listening at work in (non-)engagements with Palestinian anticolonial-queer critiques and proposed a different methodological engagement with these critiques by developing a practice of writing with Palestinian anticolonial-queer critiques.

-Oceans and Maritime Worlds; (Dutch) Empire and Colonialism; Critical Theory; Black (Diaspora) Studies; Critical Indigenous Studies; Settler Colonialism; Queer and Feminist Studies; Anticolonial and Postcolonial Critique; Palestine; Temporality and the Limits of Critique; Colonial Legalities; Social Justice; Carceral Regimes
+Oceans and Maritime Worlds; (Dutch) Empire and Colonialism; Critical Theory; Black Studies; Critical Indigenous Studies; Settler Colonialism; Queer and Feminist Studies; Anticolonial and Postcolonial Critique; Palestine; Temporality and the Limits of Critique; Colonial Legalities; Social Justice; Carceral Regimes

 Stelder, M. (2019).
 Queer Politics of Boycott at the World Social Forum: Free Palestine.
 Radical History Review, 2019(134), 181-192. https://doi.org/10.1215/01636545-7323673